 FAQs

-• Flowstate Physiotherapy treats injuries and pain involving muscles, bones, and nerves throughout the body.
+• Flowstate Physiotherapy provides physical therapy for injuries and pain involving muscles, bones, and nerves throughout the body.
 Some of the most common issues we treat are low back pain, sciatica, hip pain, neck pain, headaches, bone stress injuries, shin splints, ankle sprains, Achilles tendonitis, hamstring strains, and knee pain.
 If you’re having pain affecting how you move, chances are we can help you.

 Our patients are endurance athletes, including runners, cyclists, triathletes and hikers.
-Most of our patients have full and busy lives between work, family, and friends but view exercise as an integral part of their day - that’s why we come to you.
+Most of our patients have full and busy lives between work, family, and friends but view exercise as an integral part of their day.
 Whether you are hoping to PR in your next race or want to be able to practice Pilates regularly so that you can keep in shape, we are here to make sure you get back to your goals feeling 100% better.

-We are also all pelvic floor therapists, which means we treat urinary incontinence (leakage), urgency, and pelvic pain that many athletes deal with.
+We also provide pelvic floor physical therapy, which means we treat urinary incontinence (leakage), urgency, pelvic pain, and tailbone pain that many athletes deal with.
 If you experience leakage with your workouts or are having pelvic pain that is affecting your quality of life: we can help.

 • No!
 Physical therapists in Massachusetts have full direct access.
 You do not need a referral to be evaluated or treated for mobile physical therapy in Boston, Somerville, and Cambridge, MA.